OWASP/DevGuide/01-Foundations/01-Security Fundamentals.md

 ![CIA Triad][1]

 ##  CIA
 CIA is the acronym for Confidentiality, Integrity and Availability and are usually depicted in the form of a triangle that shows the strong bond between them.
 These three are considered the security pillars of an application.
-Often these are extended with Authorization and Authentication.
+Often these are extended with Authorization, Authentication and Auditing.
 The CIA is described as a property of data or of a process.

 ### Confidentiality
 Confidentiality is the protection of data against unauthorized disclosure, or otherwise put, to ensure that only those with the correct authorization can access the information.
 This concept applies to data in rest, but also to data in motion.
 This concept is related to the broader concept of data privacy.